aryan-bisoyi/ai-video-editor-chatbot/README.md

 # ai-video-editor-chatbot
-An AI Chatbot which can edit videos on commands
+An AI Chatbot which can edit videos on commands,Building a command-based intelligent assistant that performs video editing tasks using AI.
+Planned stack includes Python, OpenCV, and NLP-based intent parsing.

 # AI Video Editor Chatbot 🎬🤖